frabjous/open-guide-editor/doc/settings.md

 You could similarly create routines for javascript (`js`/`mjs`) files or `css` files, though in such cases this is usually unnecessary, and such files are likely to be used with main or root documents that OGE already has routines for.

+You can also use any file extension for the output.
+However, for output extensions that OGE doesn’t know how to preview, such as `epub`, OGE will create a download button for the generated file, rather than an option for the previewer.
+Currently OGE only knows how to preview html and pdf output files.
+(But pull requests for others are welcome!)

 In addition to the `"command"` option, routines can set the following, though they are less likely to need customizing by the average user (except perhaps `"icon"` for new input extensions.

 * `"icon"`: The Google Material Symbols icon name to display on the panel button to represent the output format (all lowercase with underscores instead of spaces)